 - Even though fluorescent lights require some amount of mercury to function, using high-efficiency fluorescents saves energy and actually results in a net reduction in mercury emissions from coal-fired power plants.
 The recycling and disposal of fluorescent lamps, particularly from non-household sources, further increases the net mercury benefits of fluorescent lights.
 To find out more about fluorescent lights, visit the N.C.
 Division of Environmental Assistance and Customer Service fluorescent light Web site at: portal.ncdenr.org/web/deao/recycling/fluorescent-lights.

 - How do I report a complaint regarding a food service establishment where I ate in North Carolina?

-- The U.S. Environmental Protection Agency is responsible for enforcing certain regulations under the Clean Air Act, including ozone-depleting substances, often referred to as freon, refrigerants, CFCs or other names.
-For more information, check the following Web site:www.epa.gov/compliance/complaints or call a toll-free hotline for reporting, (800) 296-1996 or (404) 562-9197.
-NOTE: You can either fill out a complaint form or leave a message at the end of the recording for filing a complaint.
+- The U.S. Environmental Protection Agency is responsible for enforcing certain regulations under the Clean Air Act, including ozone-depleting substances, often referred to as Freon, refrigerants, CFCs or other names.
+To report releases, please go to www2.epa.gov/enforcement/report-environmental-violations or call (404) 562-9215.

 - Where can I get the latest ozone forecast for my area?